chrismalcolm/jspec/README.md

 TODO
 fix badge
-do command line funcs
+tests for command line funcs
-tool for vscode
-githuv actions with tox
-mention 0 dependencies (pure python) (aside from unit tests)
+need J{SEC other errors of (pretty fials internally and if indent is not whitespace) fix tool for vscode githuv actions with tox mention 0 dependencies (pure python) (aside from unit tests) powerful

 A JSPEC (**J**son **SPEC**ification) is a tool that can used to check the elements and structure of a JSON.
 JSPEC has it's own class **jspec.JSPEC** and its own file format, which use the **.jspec** extension.